A Pedal Precision Bike-Fit is not like any other bike fitting procedure.

-First we can make all the adjustments necessary to your bike to adapt the position to fit your body and allow you to work most effectively whilst placing as less stress on joints as possible.
+First we can make all the adjustments necessary to your bike to adapt the position to fit your body and allow you to work most effectively whilst allowing us to minimise any stress placed on joints, especially any that have historically been injury prone.

 It’s definitely NOT All About The Bike!
 At Pedal Precision, we put the bike to one side for the first part of your session.
 We then get a chance to identify all the areas of your body and medical history that may have a bearing on how we fit you to your bike.